AppFair/appfair.github.io/index.md

 <img align="left" width="600" alt="App Fair macOS Catalog Browser App" src="assets/app-fair-app.png" />

 Apps installed through the **App Fair.app** application are created using the platform-native `SwiftUI` framework and compiled for both Intel and ARM processors, thereby enabling higher performance, lower memory consumption, and more efficient resource utilization than can be achieved with non-native cross-platform application frameworks.

 At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, and other connected devices.
-And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are quicker to download and launch than even most web apps.
+And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are quicker to download and launch than a typical web app.

 ### Getting Started